Preston-Landers/Prompt-Like-A-Pro/README.md

   with two main models: Sonnet and Opus.
 Opus is the larger model in terms of parameters (and more expensive).

-- [Google Gemini](https://gemini.google.com) also another leading frontier model.
+- [Google Gemini](https://gemini.google.com) is also another leading frontier model.

 - [DeepSeek](https://www.deepseek.com) is perhaps most notable for releasing